About AFSA

 The American Fibromyalgia Syndrome Association (AFSA) has two missions:

-We are an all-volunteer 501(c)3 charity and have been assisting people with fibromyalgia since 1994.
+We are an all-volunteer 501(c)3 charity and have assisted people with fibromyalgia since 1994.

 Research

-AFSA is the nation’s only nonprofit organization dedicated to funding research that accelerates the pace of medical discoveries on fibromyalgia.
+AFSA is the nation’s only nonprofit organization dedicated to funding research to accelerate the pace of medical discoveries on fibromyalgia.
 We don’t just say we support research; we have been funding high-quality studies on this disease since 1995.

 Our research grants (up to $85,000) enable scientists to collect the vital data needed to receive large sums of money from the National Institutes of Health (NIH) or other agencies.
-In addition, most AFSA awards have generated at least one research paper in a peer-reviewed medical journal.
-So, funding from AFSA accomplishes two goals: (1) expands research in targeted areas important for helping patients and (2) educating other scientists and treating physicians about advances in fibromyalgia.
+In addition, most AFSA awards generate research papers in peer-reviewed medical journals.
+So, funding from AFSA accomplishes two goals: (1) expands research in targeted areas important for helping patients and (2) educates other scientists and treating physicians about advances in fibromyalgia.

 Education

 The average person with fibromyalgia struggles with this disease for five years before being diagnosed with it.
-And once patients are handed this diagnosis, they are often told that there is little that can be done to relieve their painful and fatiguing symptoms.
+In addition, studies show that diagnostic delays contribute to more severe lifelong symptoms.2 And once patients are handed this diagnosis, they are often told that there is little that can be done to relieve their painful and fatiguing symptoms.
 Not true.

 A variety of treatment options are available to reduce the symptoms of fibromyalgia.
-Learning about each approach, including its pros and cons, places patients in the driver’s seat to open a dialog with their healthcare team.
+Learning about each approach (both pros and cons) places patients in the driver’s seat to open a dialog with their healthcare team.
 Some therapies are expensive, while the scientific evidence supporting others is flimsy.
 The point is, patients deserve to know what the medical literature says about the various treatment options for fibromyalgia.

-AFSA’s education mission is not to replace a patient’s doctor or other healthcare providers; that’s not possible.
+AFSA’s education mission cannot replace a patient’s doctor or other healthcare providers; that’s not possible.
 Fibromyalgia patients need to consult with their medical team for care.
 But in an era of the ten-minute office visit, the information on AFSA’s website can empower patients to make the most out of their healthcare appointments.